Tooya-Igarashi/eindopdrachtprg05/README.md

 <p> Tried doing the update and delete functions by myself by having the prg02 assignment with me to retrace steps.
 This went very wrong, I went to follow another Laracast video about update and delete and with some small differences like using my controller instead of making everything in route I got it to work</p>

+<p>21-10-2025</p>
+<p>Made very basic authentication for the edit page, still need to edit the log out route and stuff
+but will do that later today, commiting since I might screw stuff up with it</p>